 A councillor may voice their opinion but they must respect the other councillors and when a councillor does not heed the mayor’s requests and warning and continues to engage in unsuitable meeting conduct the councillor can be ordered to leave the meeting for the remainder of the meeting.

 There are a number of forms of ‘inappropriate conduct’ under the code of conduct.
 For example, if the chairperson orders a councillor to leave a meeting and they refuse, this is could be classed as inappropriate conduct.
 It is dealt with at the next council meeting where the other councillors will determine if it is inappropriate conduct as per the meeting procedures and investigation policy.
 Another example is if a councillor repeats unsuitable meeting conduct and is given orders by a chairperson three times in one year this becomes unsuitable meeting conduct.

 You can find out more information about conduct matters on the code of conduct page or councillor complaints framework page.

 When considering or making council decisions, you must take actions to deal with conflicts of interest.
 It is a councillor's responsibility to advise of any conflicts on matters to be discussed at council or committee meetings.

 When you are aware of a conflict of interest you must immediately inform the meeting and stop participating in any decision and follow the required procedure depending if it is a conflict of interest.

-Many councils have a space within the agenda when councillors are asked if they have any conflicts of interest (COIs).
-In that case, you must then notify the meeting of any COIs you have in the matters or reports that are going to be discussed.
+In a meeting you must notify the meeting of any COIs you have in the matters or reports that are going to be discussed.
 You have to give the chairperson of the meeting full details of the COI and this is then recorded in the minutes.

 If you have a declarable conflict of interest you will have two options: